 But which emotion should you use?
 “People walk towards, and run away.”
 People will generally work harder and more rapidly if they’re avoiding something bad, than if they’re working to gain something.
 But if you associate negative emotions to your product, no one wants it.

 You can use all emotions and moods in marketing.
 You just need to understand how your prospects will understand and associate the emotions.

 How will your product make the user’s life happier?
 People strive for happiness and they make decisions based on that.
 Unless they believe your product will make them happier in some, way for some reason, they won’t buy it.

 Sometimes the message is as simple as, “Our new pizza tastes good!”
 Good food and happiness are closely related in our minds.
 But in some cases the connection isn’t as clear, “The new content management system makes handling projects more efficient.”
 But still the promise is the same, “Buy this product and you’ll be happier.” (see 21.
 Positivity).

-This is the most important P of marketing.
-I’ve even created my marketing guide around this concept.
 In a sense all other P’s of marketing are a part of this.

 Marketing is storytelling.
 Nothing more, nothing less.
 You don’t (and you can’t) market a product, service, person, or anything but a story.
 It’s the story of your product that you’re marketing.

 The story tells what the product is, what it does, how it feels, is it good, what kind of a person uses it, and so on.
 It’s much more then the facts.